ucsd-ets/jupyterhub-saml-auth/README.md

 ## Configuration

-See the `jupyterhub_config.py` example configuration below for how to integrate this package with jupyterhub
+See the `jupyterhub_config.py` example configuration below for how to integrate this package with jupyterhub.
+For all configuration settings, see `authenticator.py`.

 ```python
 def extract_username(acs_handler, attributes):